robotpy/robotpy-docs/install/photonvision.rst

    .. code-block:: sh

-      py -3 -m pip install -U robotpy[playingwithfusion]
+      py -3 -m pip install -U robotpy[photonvision]

 .. tab:: Linux/macOS

    .. code-block:: sh

-      pip3 install -U robotpy[playingwithfusion]
+      pip3 install -U robotpy[photonvision]

 Setup (RoboRIO)
 ---------------

-Even if you have robotpy-playingwithfusion installed locally, you **must** install it on your robot **separately**.
+Even if you have robotpy-photonvision installed locally, you **must** install it on your robot **separately**.
 See below.

 Python package